pgpmartin/perso_AcademicSite/content/project/foodtoxicology/index.md

 {{< figure library="true" src="Marmugi_GraphAbstract.png" title="Effect of low BPA doses on the liver" >}}

-* With Nabila Moussaoui and [Eric Houdeau](https://www6.toulouse.inra.fr/toxalim/Equipes-Recherche-Publications/E11-ENTeRisk-Endocrinologie-Toxicologie-de-la-Barriere-Intestinale), we studied how maternal separation and stress hormones alter intestinal permeability specifically in young rat pups {{< cite page="/publication/2015-01-02_24586321" view="4" >}}.
+* With Nabila Moussaoui and [Eric Houdeau](https://www6.toulouse.inra.fr/toxalim/Equipes-Recherche-Publications/E11-ENTeRisk-Endocrinologie-Toxicologie-de-la-Barriere-Intestinale), we studied how maternal separation and stress hormones alter intestinal permeability specifically in young rat pups ([Moussaoui *et al.*, PLoS One, 2014]({{< relref "publication/2015-01-02_24586321/index.md" >}})).

 These studies, as well as those listed below, provided important insights into the mechanisms and effects of several food contaminants, sometimes contributing directly to the assessement of the toxicity of these substances by regulatory agencies.